2060 Chiron: Rings

-Chiron possibly has rings, similar to the better-established rings of 10199 Chariklo.
-Based on unexpected occultation events observed in stellar-occultation data obtained on 7 November 1993, 9 March 1994, and 29 November 2011, which were initially interpreted as resulting from jets associated with Chiron's comet-like activity, Chiron's rings are proposed to be 324±10 km in radius and sharply defined.
-Their changing appearance at different viewing angles can largely explain the long-term variation in Chiron's brightness and hence estimates of Chiron's albedo and size.
+Chiron has rings, similar to the better-established rings of 10199 Chariklo.
+Based on unexpected occultation events observed in stellar-occultation data obtained on 7 November 1993, 9 March 1994, and 29 November 2011, which were initially interpreted as resulting from jets associated with Chiron's comet-like activity, Chiron's rings were proposed to be 324±10 km in radius and sharply defined.
+The rings' changing appearance at different viewing angles can largely explain the long-term variation in Chiron's brightness and hence estimates of Chiron's albedo and size.
 Moreover, it can, by assuming that the water ice is in Chiron's rings, explain the changing intensity of the infrared water-ice absorption bands in Chiron's spectrum, including their disappearance in 2001 (when the rings were edge-on).
 Also, the geometric albedo of Chiron's rings as determined by spectroscopy is consistent with that used to explain Chiron's long-term brightness variations.

+Further evidence of the rings was provided by two independent observations of occultations on 28 November 2018 and 15 December 2022, which suggests that their structure is constantly evolving.
+In the 2018 event Chiron's rings were observed to have less material than in 2011, but seemed to be developing a partial third ring; by the 2022 event there was more material than either of the previous observations, and the third ring had become fully developed.
+J.L.
+Ortiz speculated that the extra material in the 2022 event could be from an outburst observed in 2021, which left more material in orbit and thus bolstered the generation of the third ring–this is also expected to be cyclical, maintaining the rings.

 The preferred pole of Chiron's rings is, in ecliptic coordinates, λ = 151±8 deg, β = 18±11 deg.
-The rings' width, separation, and optical depths are nearly identical to those of Chariklo's rings, indicating that the same type of structure is responsible for both.
-Moreover, both their rings are within their respective Roche limits.
+The rings' width, separation, and optical depths were observed to be nearly identical to those of Chariklo's rings until the 2018 observation, indicating that the same type of structure had been responsible for both.
+Moreover, both their rings are within their respective Roche limits, though Chiron's newly developed third ring may be outside of it depending on its density.

 Exploration

-The Chiron Orbiter Mission is a mission proposed for NASA's New Frontiers program or Flagship program.
-It was published in May 2010 and proposes an orbiter mission to Chiron.
-Its launch date could vary from as early as 2023, but as late as 2025 depending on budget and propulsion type.
+The Chiron Orbiter Mission was a mission proposed for NASA's New Frontiers program or Flagship program.
+It was published in May 2010 and proposed an orbiter mission to Chiron.
+Its launch date could have varied from as early as 2023 to as late as 2025, depending on budget and propulsion type.

-There is another mission proposed apart of the Discovery Program known as Centaurus; if approved it would launch between 2026 and 2029 and make a flyby of 2060 Chiron and one other Centaur sometime in the 2030s.
+There was another mission proposed, part of the Discovery Program known as Centaurus; if approved, it would have launched between 2026 and 2029 and made a flyby of 2060 Chiron and one other centaur sometime in the 2030s.